Esri/offline-editor-js/doc/howtousetiles.md

 The `tiles` library allows a developer to extend a tiled layer with offline support.

-There are two approaches to using this set of libraries.
-The first approach is if you are using an ArcGIS.com Web Map, and the second approach is if you need to be able to restart or reload your application offline.
+There are two primary approaches to using this set of libraries.
+The first approaches is for intermittent offline use cases where you only expect occasional and temporary internet outages and you don't need to worry about restarting the application while offline.
+The first approach works with both an `ArcGISTiledMapServiceLayer` and ArcGIS.com Web maps.

+The second approach is if you need to be able to restart or reload your application offline and only works with `ArcGISTiledMapServiceLayer`.

 You should also be aware that there are storage limitations imposed by the browser and the device operating system.
+There is a brief discussion on this at the bottom of the document.

-## Approach 1 - ArcGIS.com Map
+## Approach 1 - ArcGIS.com or tiled Map

-Approach #1 is best for partial offline use cases and it uses the `offline-tiles-basic-min.js` library.
+Approach #1 is for intermittent offline use cases and it uses the `offline-tiles-basic-min.js` library.
 This approach will not allow you to reload or restart the application while offline.
+The `tiles-indexed-db.html` sample is a working example of how to implement offline patterns and practices with an ArcGIS.com basemap.

 **Step 1** Include the `offline-tiles-basic-min.js` library in your app.